coreroller/coreroller/README.md

 ## Overview

 **CoreRoller** is a set of tools to control and monitor the rollout of your updates.
-It's aimed to be an open source alternative to [CoreUpdate](https://coreos.com/products/coreupdate/) by CoreOS.
+It's aimed to be an open source alternative to CoreOS [CoreUpdate](https://coreos.com/products/coreupdate/).

 Screenshots: